bevy-cheatbook/bevy-cheatbook/README.md

 ## License

-Copyright © 2021 Jasen Borisov.
+Copyright © 2021 Ida Iyes.

 All code in the book is provided under the [MIT-0 License](https://github.com/bevy-cheatbook/mit-0).